Dev8683/pvsneslibwiki/Roadmap.md

 - Remove DEVKITSNES and DEVKIT65XX to add them as environment variables (like JAVAHOME for example) **(Done: RetroAntho)**
 - Include the python script directly in tcc tool
 - upgrade to the latest version of tcc
+- Review of constify tools :
+	- __tcc_ should become tcc_
+	- add a function to remove comments in C source file (// ou /* */)
+	- add a function to detect include in C files then parse them
+	- solve the issue from big size array : https://github.com/alekmaul/pvsneslib/issues/18 (sample available in attachment)
+	- manage implicit declaration of const array (const char a[] = {3,3}) on one or multiple lines

 # Medium priority: